zfoxer/PsoPath/README.md

-Create a new instance of <em>PsoSystem</em> in your code passing as parameters the JSON topology file and the numbers of iterations and particles (default values are also provided but shortest paths aren't returned under all topology sizes).
+Create a new instance of <em>PsoSystem</em> in your code passing as parameters the JSON topology file and the numbers of iterations and particles (default values are also provided but the shortest paths aren't returned under every topology size).
 Next, execute the method
 <em>path(src, dest)</em> where <em>src</em> is the source node and <em>dest</em> the
 destination to reach.
 This returns the valid path that particles converge to.